josephazar/graph_of_things/TP1/README.md

 Le moteur comporte aussi un injecteur, fabriqué en acier, qui permet d’introduire le carburant sous pression dans les cylindres.
 Les mouvements des soupapes sont quant à eux contrôlés par un arbre à cames, fabriqué en acier, qui coordonne l'ouverture et la fermeture des soupapes pour optimiser le flux d'air et l'évacuation des gaz.

+### Engine Description:
+The engine you will model consists of several components that interact with each other to convert thermal energy into mechanical energy.

+The piston, made of steel, is a key component of the engine.
+It is directly connected to the crankshaft, which is responsible for converting the linear motion of the pistons into rotational motion.
+The crankshaft, made of iron, is located at the heart of the engine.

+The engine also has two valves, made of aluminum: an intake valve, which controls the flow of the air-fuel mixture into the cylinders, and an exhaust valve, which allows the burned gases to exit the cylinders after combustion.

+The cylinders, made of steel, contain the motion of the pistons and are directly connected to the engine block, which forms the main structure of the engine.
+The engine block, made of cast iron, serves as the supporting element for the entire engine.

+The spark plug, a ceramic component, is placed inside the cylinder to generate the spark necessary for igniting the air-fuel mixture.

+The engine also includes an injector, made of steel, which introduces fuel under pressure into the cylinders.
+The movements of the valves are controlled by a camshaft, made of steel, which coordinates the opening and closing of the valves to optimize airflow and gas exhaust.

 ### À partir de cette description, vous devez extraire et modéliser :

 - Les pièces du moteur (les nœuds).